Povstalec/StargateJourney/computercraft/stargate_interface.md

 end
 ```

-- Checks whether the wormhole is active and it is safe to enter
+- Check whether the wormhole is active and it is safe to enter
 ```lua
 -- assuming the config uses default values (the reverse wormhole kills) local isConnected = interface.isStargateConnected()